wdas03/wdas03.github.io/_pages/about.md

 ---
 ## Hello!

-> My name is __Will Das__; I'm a Founder @ [Ocular Diagnostics](https://oculardiagnostix.com) (venture-backed MedTech startup), software engineer, and neurobehavioral researcher broadly interested in computational medicine, applied machine learning, and software systems.
+> My name is __Will Das__; I'm a Founder @ [Ocular Diagnostics](https://oculardiagnostix.com) (venture-backed MedTech startup), software engineer, and cited neurobehavioral researcher broadly interested in computational medicine, applied machine learning, and software systems.
 Currently working on software + hardware to facilitate better diagnostic and treatment systems for different types of neurobehavioral disorders.
 See my [publications](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=qxLzqagAAAAJ) and [code](https://github.com/wdas03).

 - Co-founded __[Ocular Diagnostics](https://oculardiagnostix.com)__ in 2020—we’re creating a data platform to diagnose
 neurobehavioral disorders like ADHD, using just your eye movements and performance on a 20 min cognitive test.